VeriForm's Journey To ISO 50001 Certification

 In 2012, VeriForm embarked on a journey to ISO 50001 Energy Management Systems standard certification, which the company achieved in the spring of 2013.

-Early in 2012, VeriForm installed energy-monitoring equipment on their processes that allows the company to monitor its energy use on-line and establish priorities based on simple statistical tools.
+Early in 2012, VeriForm installed energy-monitoring equipment on its processes that allow the company to monitor its energy use online and establish priorities based on simple statistical tools.
 Subsequently, in the winter of 2013, a baseline of energy use for natural gas and electricity was established.
-At the same time, an energy policy was written to incorporate the ISO 50001 EMS standard, which also established a goal of 10 percent annual reduction in energy.
+At the same time, energy policy was written to incorporate the ISO 50001 EMS standard, which also established a goal of 10 percent annual reduction in energy.
 Moreover, the energy management team was trained by the Canadian Standard Association on the implementation of the ISO 50001 standard; the team subsequently trained VeriForm staff.

 Gerry Cutting is planning other improvements.
-“Our next area of focus will be large capital investment in the plant that uses hydraulics that range from 165 to 900 tonnes and are large users of electricity,” he notes.
+“Our next area of focus will be large capital investment in the plant that uses hydraulics that ranges from 165 to 900 tonnes and are large users of electricity,” he notes.